axambo/MIRLC/README.md

 ===
 SuperCollider extensions for using MIR techniques in live coding.

-(c) 2016-2019 by Anna Xambó (<anna.xambo@ntnu.no>).
+(c) 2016-2020 by Anna Xambó (<anna.xambo@dmu.ac.uk>).

 Introduction
 ----

 This set of SC classes is designed to provide a high-level approach to using MIR techniques in live coding.
-This system has been tested with SuperCollider 3.8 and SuperCollider 3.9.
+This system has been tested with SuperCollider 3.8, 3.9 and 3.10.

 Application Start